sush-il/Anime-Shop/README.md

 # Anime-Shop

-# "main.py" is the main file which is run first containing all the design elements of the program.
+<p> # "main.py" is the main file which is run first containing all the design elements of the program.
 # All other files including the "res" folder is required to run the program

 # Users are categorised into Owner, Staff and Customer.
 Below are username and passwords for one user of each category: